Getting started: connecting and selecting locations

 #> # soilsurf_ost <dbl>, measuringref_ost <dbl>, tubelength <dbl>,

-which is an internal database variable to identify locations and make
+which is an internal data warehouse variable to identify locations and

 hence don’t store it for later use (note that lazy objects don’t store